Sunji2468/Cooking-recipes/README.md

 # Cooking-recipes
 Cooking-Recipes is a user-friendly website designed for chefs of all skill levels.
 Whether you're in need of a quick dinner, healthy meals, vegetarian options, vegan recipes, or desserts, this website makes it easy to find and organize your favorite dishes.
+Building this recipe website was fun, but was also a little difficult, so I have used AI to help me with some of the parts that I don't understand and resolve the debugging issues.
+I encountered issues such as the recipe cards are not displaying, so AI identified the issues and help me correct the code.
+It also helped me create the search algorithm and the star rating system in JavaScript.